 The original B. napus reference was assembled and released during a time when sequencing technologies from PacBio, 10X Genomics, and Dovetail Genomics were in their infancy and/or not fiscally feasible for most research groups.
 As a result, the first release of the B. napus genome was not able to benefit from the analytical power of these technologies.
-This is reflected in the assembly size of the Darmor-bzh V4.1 genome (Chalhoub et al. 2014)(Chalhoub et al. 2014).
+This is reflected in the assembly size of the Darmor-bzh V4.1 genome (Chalhoub et al. 2014).
 Although the expected size of the B. napus genome is over 1 Gb, the Darmor-bzh V4.1 genome assembly is only approximately 850 Mb of which 650 Mb is contained in 19 chromosome-scale pseudomolecule scaffolds.
 By using a recently created synthetic B. napus, Da-Ae, along with long-read, linked-read, and proximity ligation technologies, we were able to generate a new B. napus genome reference that exceeded the previous high-quality reference genome by several metrics.
 Our assembly of Da-Ae is over 1 Gb, with more than 800 Mb contained within 19 chromosome-scale pseudomolecule scaffolds.
-While our assembly is larger compared to the Darmor-bzh V4.1 assembly, it still maintains a high level of sequence collinearity with much of the increase in length being due to sequences in the Darmor-bzh assembly that were not anchored in the 19 chromosome pseudomolecules being included in the Da-Ae assembly.
-On a gene level, the Darmor-bzh reference does have slightly more annotated genes than our assembly, but the great majority of these are very small in length and most likely do not reflect true genes.
-While Darmor-bzh has more annotated genes, our Da-Ae assembly has a higher number of gene models located on the 19 pseudomolecules.
+While our assembly is larger compared to both the Darmor-bzh V4.1 and v10 assemblies, it still maintains a high level of sequence collinearity with the two Darmor-bzh assemblies.
+On a gene level, the Darmor-bzh v4.1 and v10 references have fewer annotated genes than our assembly.
 The improved assembly enabled by third generation sequencing technologies will serve as an excellent resource for B. napus geneticists and scientists aiming to identify genes underlying agronomic traits.

 Homoeologous exchange is a biological process observed in allopolyploids, like B. napus, where highly similar yet different regions of the two diploid subgenomes exchange genetic material with one another.
 The result is new chromosome structures that, while being primarily composed of one ancestral genome, now also contain regions belonging to a different ancestral genome.
-To investigate the occurrence of homoeologous exchange in Da-Ae we investigated both genome coverage and gene content across the genomes of three assemblies of B. napus, Da-Ae, Darmor-bzh, and Tapidor.
+To investigate the occurrence of homoeologous exchange in Da-Ae, we investigated both genome coverage and gene content across the genomes of three assemblies of B. napus, Da-Ae, Darmor-bzh v10, and ZS11.
 Our results indicate that homoeologous exchange has occurred in both small and large regions throughout the whole genome.
 Each cultivar of B. napus had many unique homoeologous exchange events.
 More surprising was that there are multiple large regions of homoeologous exchange that are shared among the three B. napus cultivars.
 These shared regions may be homoeologous exchange hotspots for chromosomal rearrangements, which are required for viable B. napus cultivars to exist and further build upon the previous work done to identify hotspot regions (Higgins et al. 2018).
 Further investigation is needed to see how prevalent these shared homoeologous exchange regions are in the B. napus species.

-In conclusion, using several recent sequencing technologies, we created a genome assembly that improves upon previous assemblies.
+In conclusion, using several contemporary sequencing technologies, we created another genome assembly like other recently published assemblies using 3rd generation sequencing that improves upon the original.
 We were able to include sequences that were previously unassigned, thus increasing the completeness of the B. napus genome assembly.
 We also identified potential hotspots of homoeologous exchange along with single-copy BUSCOs that are shared among different cultivars of B. napus.
 Our assembly and analysis of Da-Ae is another step forward toward the realization of a pangenome for B. napus.

 Acknowledgements